 Text: 20988 to 0778 147 4660

 Outside school hours:

 Remember Stay safe!

-Babington Community College recognises that all students should be able to attend, learn and make progress in a safe and caring environment free from bullying.
+Babington Academy recognises that all students should be able to attend, learn and make progress in a safe and caring environment free from bullying.
 The Anti-Bullying policy is here to promote an anti-bullying ethos by:

-In November 2012 Leicester City Council awarded Babington Community College the Leicester City Anti-Bullying Community Award.
-The award recognises the work done by the college in proactively and effectively tackling bullying.
+In November 2012 Leicester City Council awarded Babington Academy the Leicester City Anti-Bullying Community Award.
+The award recognises the work done by the school in proactively and effectively tackling bullying.

 This is considered an out of date browser.
 This website has been developed with modern browsers in mind to allow it to display at its best in a wide variety of viewing situations - including mobile viewing.
 But we haven't supported older browsers like IE8.
 Please upgrade to the latest version of Internet Explorer - or try Mozilla Firefox or Google Chrome.
 Both are excellent browsers.